JECagurangan/Social-Proof-Section/README.md

 - Flexbox
 - CSS Grid
 - Mobile-first workflow
-- Vanilla Javascript
 - SCSS
 - BEM Architecture

 ### What I learned

-Use this section to recap over some of your major learnings while working through this project.
-Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

-To see how you can add code snippets, see below:

 ```html
 <h1>Some HTML code I'm proud of</h1>